 What is WebP?
 Use of WebP images in WordPress!

 WebP is on the rise

-Benefits of WebP images:
+Advantages of WebP images:

 Disadvantages of WebP Images

-Here is a comparison of the current browser support as of December 2018 along with each browser desktop and mobile market share:
+Here is a comparison of current browser support as of December 2018 along with each browser desktop and mobile market share:

 Chrome – 67% Desktop / 53% Mobile